daijianshusheng/rs_libGetDeviceInfo/README.md

 3.Get system version
 * Kylin10 supports 2017 and above
-* Ubuntu supports 22.04 and above
+* Ubuntu supports 18.04 and above
+* UOS20 supports 1020 and above

 # How to use
 1.cargo add get_local_info